 For encryption, Surfshark utilizes the industry standard of AES-256-GCM (Galois/Counter Mode) cipher with an RSA-2048 key exchange.
 Additionally, Surfshark offers the following VPN protocols:

-- OpenVPN – OpenVPN is generally considered the “gold standard” with VPNs because it offers good performance, is open source, and is considered very secure.
+- OpenVPN – OpenVPN has generally been considered the “gold standard” with VPNs because it offers good performance, is open source, and is considered very secure.
+However, OpenVPN is facing a severe challenge from WireGuard.

-- WireGuard – WireGuard is the newest addition to Surfshark and offers the fastest speeds and latest encryption technology.
-WireGuard is supported directly in the Surfshark VPN apps (no extra configuration needed.)
+- WireGuard – WireGuard is the newest addition to Surfshark and offers the fastest speeds and the latest encryption technology.
+WireGuard is supported directly in the Surfshark apps (no extra VPN configuration needed.)

 - IKEv2 – This is considered to be a very secure protocol with excellent performance.
 While it usually outperforms OpenVPN, it is not open source, which is a drawback.